facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 This is good news for local Carousellers!

-You can purchase a new or used Touch ‘n Go card in Singapore using the app.
+Using the app, you can purchase a new or used Touch ‘n Go card in Singapore — prices range from S$6 to S$30.

-There are also a few caveats to note if you purchased a used card:
+There are also a few things to note if you purchased a used card:

-• The validity of the card is 10 years, but if it’s not used for more than 365 days (or 1 year), it would be deactivated by Touch ‘n Go Sdn Bhd.
+- The card’s validity is 10 years, but if it’s not used for more than 365 days (or 1 year), it will be deactivated by Touch ‘n Go Sdn Bhd.
 Hence, you will not be able to use this card and can only get a refund from the office

 As such, you should always check BOTH the validity date printed on the card and the balance left in the Touch ‘n Go eWallet app.

-You should also note that you cannot top-up or reload the card using the app.
+You should note that you cannot top-up or reload the card using the app.

-For fuss-free option, you can check out Shopee and Lazada as there are wholesalers who have good reviews from customers.
+For a fuss-free option, you can check out Shopee and Lazada, which have wholesalers who have good customer reviews.

 Besides, you can clock cashback or miles when you use a credit card for your purchase.

-You can find Touch ‘n Go spots at selected Malaysian petrol stations.
+You can find Touch ‘n Go spots at selected Malaysian petrol stations, including Caltex, Petron, BHPetrol, and PETRONAS.

 Rumour has it that Touch n’ Go cards are sold out in most places, hence you may have to drop by a few places to try getting one.

-Otherwise, you can head over to selected partner retailers which are shown above.
+Otherwise, you can head over to selected partner retailers shown above.

 The most ubiquitous convenience store would be 7-Eleven.